BFA Requirements, Dates & Deadlines

 Scholarship awards are offered on an ongoing basis to students accepted to the Art Academy BFA program.

-To reserve your space in the incoming Fall 2014 class, you must submit a $300 tuition deposit by May 1, 2014.
-If you do not gain admission until after May 1, your deposit is due two weeks after acceptance.
-Tuition deposit may be paid via check or Visa / Mastercard.
+To reserve your space in the incoming Fall 2016 class, you must submit a $300 tuition deposit by May 1, 2016.
+If you do not gain admission until after May 1, your deposit is due four weeks after acceptance.

 All first-year students who live outside the Greater Cincinnati area are required to live in AAC housing.
 Other students may apply for AAC housing on a space-available basis.
 If you are accepted to live in the Art Academy housing, you must provide a $250 deposit along with the Housing Agreement by June 21 to hold your space.
 If you are accepted to the BFA program after June 21, the housing deposit and agreement are due two weeks after acceptance.
 The Housing Deposit may be paid via check or Visa / Mastercard.

-To learn more about Art Academy Housing and to download the required forms and agreement, please click here.
+To learn more about Art Academy Housing and to download the required forms and agreement, please click below.

 BFA & Transfer Student Admissions Requirements